-Somehow, she had shucked off her identity as adulteress and put on a new one as "Woman of Virtue".
+Somehow, she had shucked off her identity as an adulteress and put on a new one as “Woman of Virtue”.
 I sure would like to know her great secret, wouldn’t you?

 How do you think Bathsheba became a virtuous woman?
 Share with us in the comments below.